microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 7. Navigate to [http://loc.cake.example.com/users/users/login](http://loc.cake.example.com/users/users/login) and have a look around.
 Use the navigation links to find the registration page and create an account.

-8. Notice you will not be able to login, this is because you have not yet clicked the autorization link out of your email.
-THe local server cannot send emails so you will have manually flip that switch in the database.
+8. Notice you will not be able to log in, this is because you have not yet clicked the authorization link out of your email.
+The local server cannot send emails so you will have manually flip that switch in the database.

 9. Login to PhpMyAdmin, find your user record in the cake_app database and flip the active and superuser flags to 1.

-10. Now return to the login page and try to login.
-On success you will be redirected to the CakePHP debug page.
+10. Now return to the login page and try to log in.
+On success, you will be redirected to the CakePHP debug page.

 ### Posts CRUD